InnerSourceCommons/foundation-governance/roles/staff.md

 Olive is the staff member specializing in **events**.
 Olive leads in supporting all Foundation events (Gatherings, Community Calls, etc).

-# Noreen Quadir
-Noreen is the staff member specializing in **social media**.
-Noreen leads in all social media for the Foundation.

 # Maryblessing Okolie
 Maryblessing Okolie is the staff member specializing in **support and facilitation of engagement of community participants**.
 Maryblessing Okolie leads in supporting the engagement of community participants in community activities and projects.